Capital One SavorOne Cash Rewards Credit Card review: No annual fees and easy-to-earn rewards for foodies

 IS CAPITAL ONE SAVORONE A GOOD CREDIT CARD?

-The CardName is designed for people who spend a good deal of money on food, either dining out or at the grocery store.
+The CardName is designed for people who spend a good deal of money on food, either dining out or at eligible grocery stores.
 If you dine out frequently, have a big family or enjoy gourmet foods, this is the card for you.
 That said, if you’re someone who REALLY likes to dine out, you could likely offset the annual fee of the Savor® card pretty quickly and earn at a higher rate while you do it.

 But if you’re looking for a great no-annual-fee option and if you can see yourself spending at least $500 in the first three months, you can start to think about how you'd like to spend your one-time $200 cash bonus.
+See Rates and Fees

 The CardName is well suited for people who like their rewards programs to be as simple as possible.
 There is no enrollment process and no rotating categories or complicated redemption process.
 Just set your account to your desired redemption preferences and start earning your rewards with each purchase.

-Survey Methodology: CardRatings commissioned Op4G in September and October 2022 to conduct surveys among 1,554 cardholders nationwide.
+Survey Methodology: CardRatings commissioned Op4G in September 2023 to conduct surveys among 1,869 cardholders nationwide.
 CardRatings website analytics from Jan.
-1, 2022-Aug.
-31, 2022 were used to determine a selection of the most popular cards and additional cards were included to add survey breadth.
+1, 2023-Aug.
+31, 2023 were used to determine a selection of the most popular cards and additional cards were included to add survey breadth.
 Responses to each of nine questions were given on a scale of 1-10 and respondents' scores were then averaged under broad topics.
 To determine the overall score, responses from questions 1-8 were summed and the answer to "How likely are you to recommend this card to a friend, coworker or family member?" was double weighted.
-"Current Scores" reflect scores from the most recent survey (2022); "Past Scores" reflect scores from the 2021 survey.
+“Current Scores” reflect scores from the most recent survey (2023); "Past Scores" reflect scores from the 2022 survey.

 For Capital One products listed on this page, some of the above benefits are provided by Visa® or Mastercard® and may vary by product.
 See the respective Guide to Benefits for details, as terms and exclusions apply.